LeiHou-code/Hyperbolicity-Dimension-2-2026-Code/README.md

 ##  Usage

-1. Download the specific `.mw` files directly (using the "Raw" button on GitHub) or clone the repository to your local machine.
+1. Download the specific `.mw` files directly (using the "Download raw file" button on GitHub) or clone the repository to your local machine.
 2. Open the `.mw` files within the Maple environment.
 3. Execute the worksheets to regenerate the exports or modify parameters for further experimentation.